turbonomic/tbutil/docs/K8S/HOTWARM.md

 ## Installation

-### Step 1: Install the POD
+### Step 1: Install the pod

-Install the container as a K8S POD by following [these instructions](INSTALL.md) with "hotwarm" as the POD flavour.
+Install the container as a K8S pod by following [these instructions](INSTALL.md) with "hotwarm" as the pod flavour.

 ### Step 2: Configure

 This step is not required if you are updating from the earlier release because the configuration is stored in the persistent volume (unless you have deleted the PV, of course).

-Log in to the POD using "bash"
+Log in to the pod using "bash"

 ```shell
 kubectl exec -it deploy/tbutil-hotwarm -- /bin/bash
 ```

-From inside the POD, run the command "hot-warm-setup" to set up the credentials for local (warm) and remote (hot) instances and define the time when the script should run.
+From inside the pod, run the command "hot-warm-setup" to set up the credentials for local (warm) and remote (hot) instances and define the time when the script should run.

 ```shell
 hot-warm-setup